Arvia'juaq and Qikiqtaarjuk National Historic Site

 The Arvia'juaq and Qikiqtaarjuk National Historic Site contains two areas: Arvia'Juaq and Qikiqtaaruk.
 Arvia'juaq (Sentry Island 61°10′N 093°51′W), an island in Hudson Bay, is located close to Arviat, Nunavut.
-It is a National Historic Site of Canada and a Paallirmiut Inuit summer camp site.
+It is a National Historic Site of Canada and a Caribou Inuit (Paallirmiut) summer camp site.
 The site is co-managed between the community of Arviat and Parks Canada.